These consumer protection cases were filed on behalf of the State of Idaho and are not “class action” lawsuits.

 The Attorney General joined with other states and territories and the U.S. Department of Justice in lawsuits alleging that Apple, Inc, and five large book publishers conspired to fix the price of newly released electronic books ("e-books") in violation of state and federal antitrust and competition law.
-For information regarding settlements with the publishers, read the Attorney General's press releases from August 30, 2012, October 22, 2012, and May 23, 2013.
+For information regarding settlements with the publishers, read the Attorney General's press releases from August 30, 2012, October 22, 2012, May 23, 2013, and March 25, 2014.

 April 16, 2013

 State of Idaho vs. CoiNuts, Inc., Kevin Evrard Mitchell, and Sarah Marie Mitchell